 Have your top plained to the size of your sideboard.
 If you’re in the Toronto area, we went to this mill that carried all kinds of wood and had a fun time finding our cherry wood piece.
 Our 9 foot piece cost less than $100 plained, but would have been considerably less if we had chosen a different species of wood such as poplar.
 When you get a well plained piece of wood it only requires a light sanding before finishing.
 We wanted to just seal the lovely wood we had so we used some Waterlox.

 Mount your cupboards to the wall: We mounted three 36″ x 24″ ikea cabinets (over the fridge cabinets with Applad doors) using the Ikea kitchen mounting rails.
 Since our sideboard was so long, we needed two rails.
 One was cut down to fit with a hacksaw.
 Installing Ikea cabinets is super easy.
 You basically just need to level the rail and attach your cupboards to it (the cabinets will automatically be nice and level as well).
 We mounted our cupboards 8 1/2 ” from the floor.
 The top of the sideboard is 33 1/2 ” from the floor.

 Next attach your cupboards to one another from the inside using the screws provided with the cupboards.

 Then attach your wood top to the cupboards by screwing from the inside of the cupboards to the underside of the wood top.

 Enjoy your beautiful new sideboard!

 Here are some tips to keep in mind when designing your own sideboard for your space:

+Thank you for sharing with us, Anu!
 If you love Anu’s style, be sure to head over to Nalle’s House to see more of her beautiful home!